Walking Tour

 1961

 People line 102 Ave to watch a parade pass by the Toronto Dominion Bank building, which today has expanded to encompass a larger section of the block.
-For the young town of Dawson Creek, the late 1950s and early 1960s were a remarkable period of rapid population growth, economic prosperity, and widespread optimism.
+For the young town of Dawson Creek, the late 1950s and early 1960s were a remarkable period of rapid population growth, economic prosperity, and infectious optimism.

 * * *